Information for Businesses

-- Volunteer your time working alongside Service Leaders at a Service Leadership event: The Annual Toy Drive in December or The Annual JCSB Service Day in March
+- Volunteer your time working alongside Service Leaders at a Service Leadership event including the Annual Toy Drive in December or the Annual Cook School Service Day in March.

-- Provide donations or sponsorship to one of our Service Leadership events such as Make a Difference Day, Toy Drive, Service Day or the Social Justice Computing Project.
+- Provide donations or sponsorship to one of our Service Leadership events such as Make a Difference Day, Toy Drive or Service Day.

 - To get involved, contact: (314) 977-5234 or firstname.lastname@example.org.